 Really, this is my only complaint against the PS 210 BTNC.
 It’s a great pair of wireless earbuds for clear crisp phone calls.
 It also enhances your playlists with much punchier bass than what we’ve seen in competing earbuds.
 The buttons on the control unit are responsive and very easy to access–especially with the clip grip.
 I also appreciate the included audio cable.
 Most Bluetooth calling devices are dead in the water if they are not properly charged.
 The PS 210 BTNC’s included 3.5mm cable makes sure you get all your calls and all those songs out of your head.

-The PS 210 BTNC are a great first step.
+Bottom Line: The PS 210 BTNC are a great first step.
 Some revisions should be made in the areas of design and efficiency.
 But don’t touch the performance!!
 The earbuds sounds GREAT!

 - Calls sound great

 - Music sounds even better